cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 ![](../assets/img/2018-03-20-retrieving-summary-neotoma_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

 I don't know what most of these species are!
 With the exception of *Bison bison* (which is Bison or buffalo) and *Homo sapiens*.
-Then I just Googled a few species. *Odocoileus virginianus* is white tail deer, which makes perfect sense - these guys are everywhere.
+To just explore a few of the other species I just Googled some ones that interested me. *Odocoileus virginianus* is white tail deer, which makes perfect sense - these guys are everywhere.
 The cotton tail rabbit, *Sylvilagus*, is represented twice, one as a subgenus and once as a specific species.
-Good to note in the future, taxon name can mean a few different things.
-I saw *Neotoma* and was like "wait, that's the database" and thought is was some error in the data, but really it is the sub-genus of pack rats!
+Good to note in the future, taxon names can mean a few different things.
+I saw *Neotoma* and was like "wait, that's the database" and thought it was some error in the data, but really it is the sub-genus of pack rats!
 What a brilliant name for the database.
 Bravo Neotoma database namer whomever you are.
 I like you.

 Googling the taxa is taking too much time and there are, let's see...